 Rasa forced herself to stand and catch up to them.
 "The only wild animal I fear is the one in front of me," she murmured silently.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hannah SullivantWrite a Review